czech-radio/openmedia/README.md

   ./scripts/run_main.sh ArchiveExtractControlValidation
   ```

-- make copy of the script, change main variables inside preset function form example: FROM, TO and FILTER_FILE.
+- Make a copy of the script and change the main variables inside the preset function, for example, FROM, TO, and FILTER_FILE.

-- Make sure the output directory exists or change it in script inside function ArchiveExtractCommand OUTPUT_DIR.
+- Make sure the output directory exists, or change it in the script inside the function ArchiveExtractCommand OUTPUT_DIR.

-- Mount rundowns folder R/.../cro/export-avo/Rundowns.
-Change variable SOURCE_DIR on line 3 to folder where the rundowns resides.
+- Mount the rundowns folder in `R/.../cro/export-avo/Rundowns`.
+Change the variable SOURCE_DIR on line 3 to the folder where the rundowns reside.

 - Run the script.